 This recipe utilizes a shortcut ingredient: instant yeast.
 It’s also sometimes called rapid-rise or quick-rise yeast.
 These types of yeast are specifically created to allow you to add the yeast directly into the mix with all of the ingredients without a need for proofing (aka the step where you combine the yeast with warm liquid for 5 minutes).
 You can buy my all-time favorite yeast here on Amazon.

 Can I Use Active Dry Yeast Instead of Instant Yeast?

 If you don’t have or can’t find instant yeast, you can easily use active dry yeast instead.
 Simply combine it with the warm liquid called for in the recipe and allow it to proof for 5 minutes before adding into the bowl with the other ingredients.

-After kneading, shape the dough into a ball.
+- After kneading, shape the dough into a ball.
 Place in a lightly oiled mixing bowl.
 I like to use glass so I can see how much it’s rising.
 The dough should be turned over to oil the top so that it doesn’t dry out.

-The dough is done rising when it’s about doubled in size and passed the “ripe” test.
-Gently stick two fingers in the risen dough up to the second knuckle and then take them out.
-If the finger marks remain the dough is ready for shaping into balls.
+- The dough is done rising when it’s about doubled in size and passed the “ripe” test: gently stick two fingers in the risen dough up to the second knuckle and then take them out.
+If the finger marks remain, the dough is ready for shaping into balls.
 If not, cover and let the dough rise longer until it is.